Interviews

 • Leave an impression

-Bring up the main purpose of your email in either the first or second paragraph.
+I suggest bringing up the main purpose of your email in either the first or second paragraph to get straight to the point.

-On the other hand, an explicit call to action is one that clearly outlines the next steps to the recipient.
-It tells them exactly what you want them to do.
-Here are a few examples:
+More optimistic about your future with the company?
+An explicit call to action is one that clearly outlines the next steps to the recipient.
+It tells them exactly what you want and can be a smart move to show confidence and commitment to the role.

 • When are you available to discuss?